 Many of the above research projects require the preparation of water-soluble and biomolecule conjugated nanoparticles.
 We are interested in developing simple and robust methods for creating stable water-soluble nanoparticle-biomolecule conjugates.
 Such bioconjugated nanoparticles are necessary to build multicomponent and multifunctional hierarchical structures of unique properties.

 Self-replication and dynamic molecular assembly

-Multifunctional nanostructures interfacing with cellular system
+Multifunctional nanostructures interfacing with cellular systems

-We are interested in developing geometrically defined and multifunctional nucleic acid nanostructures that target specific organelles of biological cells for potential applications in cancer therapy and drug delivery.
+Our research explores developing geometrically defined and multifunctional nucleic acid nanostructures that target specific organelles of biological cells for potential applications in cancer therapy and drug delivery.

 The future of medicine will rely on regeneration of tissue damaged by injury or disease.
 We are constructing artificial cell scaffolds from proteins, peptides and DNA that can recapitulate the extracellular environment and stimulate healing (either of endogenous cells or injected stem cells).
 In particular, we focus on materials that can translate between multiple different length scales and dynamic materials that can control the matrix properties in a tunable and multiplexed fashion.